rajeshguptan/resume/index.md

 - ver 10 years, worked with various clients on numerous projects in the banking and capital market domains in various capacity
 - Designed and architected solutions for clients.
 - Mentored and guided junior developers.
-- Was involved in the end-to-end lifecycle for various projects, including requirements gathering, database modeling, architecture, build, rollout, and support.
+- I was involved in the end-to-end lifecycle for various projects, including requirements gathering, database modeling, architecture, build, rollout, and support.

 ---
 ## Skills